MarkCondello/dev-notes/WP/Guttenburg/index.md

 add_filter( 'block_categories', __NAMESPACE__.'\\sgy_blocks' );
 ```

-## Loading props data to front end and backend markup
+## Loading block markup for the front and back end
 Similar to what was done under the title *Loading props data to front end*, we can return markup from PHP for both the front end and back end layouts to keep our code DRY.

 Instead of working with React and Javascript like the title *Loading props data to front end*, we can instead use PHP and WP methods to generate the content we want to display to the front end and the back end.
-An example of a type of function named *generateProfessorHtml()* can be found (here)[https://github.com/MarkCondello/amazing_university_wp_theme/blob/master/wp-content/plugins/featured-professor/inc/generateProfessorHTML.php]
+An example of what can be achieved using this approach ncan be seen in the *generateProfessorHtml()* function [found here](https://github.com/MarkCondello/amazing_university_wp_theme/blob/master/wp-content/plugins/featured-professor/inc/generateProfessorHTML.php)

-While this is easy to use for the front end, for the back end we need to leverage the React usestate, useEffect and the WP apiFetch function.
+While this is easy to use for the front end, for the back end we need to leverage the React `usestate`, `useEffect` and the WP `apiFetch` functions.
 We also need to setup a custom endpoint to retrieve the markup based on changes to state in our custom block.
 In order to set that up, we can do the following in our plugin file:
 ```
   function __construct() {
     add_action('init', [$this, 'onInit']);
-    add_action('rest_api_init', [$this, 'professorHTML']);
+    add_action('rest_api_init', [$this, 'professorHTML']); // this is a callback to create an endpoint }
-  }

   function professorHTML()
   {
     register_rest_route('featuredProfessor/v1', 'getHTML', [
-      'method' => 'GET', // WP_REST_SERVER::READABLE
+      'method' => 'GET',
       'callback' => [$this, 'renderCallback'],
     ]);
   }
 ```
+*Note: * to view the result of this function we can go to a url similar to this one: `/wp-json/featuredProfessor/v1/getHTML?professorId=63`, but changing the professorId value with one that exists in the CMS.

-Then in our block Javascript we need to include the extra dependencies mentioned above.
+In our block Javascript we need to include the extra JS dependencies mentioned above.
 See the imports which are used below
 ```
 import {useState, useEffect} from "react" import apiFetch from "@wordpress/api-fetch"
 ```

-Now in our edit method, we can set the state to be used the check if a Professor selection is made to generate a preview exactly like the front end display.
+Now in our edit method, we can set up the state values to be used to check if a `Professor` selection is made which will generate a preview exactly like how the front end displays it.

 ```
   const [thePreview, setThePreview] = useState("")